 Your students will have the opportunity to rehearse and perform with the University of New Hampshire Wildcat Marching Band, as well as many of their peers from around New England.
-They will feel the energy of a college game-day crowd and cheer the Wildcats on to victory against conference rival William and Mary!
-Your band will attend and participate in our morning rehearsal, learning music and drill to be performed at halftime.
+They will feel the energy of a college game-day crowd and cheer the Wildcats on to victory as they take on in-state rival Dartmouth!
+Your band will attend and participate in our game day rehearsal, learning music and drill to be performed at halftime.
 During the game, bands will take turns playing stands tunes to pump up the crowd.
 Bring all or part of your band to experience the fun and excitement!

 (distance from buses may make this difficult)